 - Auto-negotiation must be disabled before you can configure or force a Gigabit RJ-45 interface to use the Speed/Duplex mode or Flow Control options. - When using auto-negotiation, the optimal settings will be negotiated between the link partners based on their advertised capabilities.
-To set the speed, duplex mode, or flow control under auto-negotiation, the required operation modes must be specified in the capabilities list for an interface. - The Speed/Duplex mode is fixed at 100full for 100BASE-FX transceivers, 1000full for Gigabit transceivers, and 10Gfull for 10 Gigabit transceivers.
-When auto-negotiation is enabled, the only attributes which can be advertised include flow control and symmetric pause frames. - The 1000BASE-T standard does not support forced mode.
-Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk.
+To set the speed, duplex mode, or flow control under auto-negotiation, the required operation modes must be specified in the capabilities list for an interface. - The Speed/Duplex mode is fixed at 1000full for Gigabit transceivers and 10Gfull for 10 Gigabit transceivers. - The 1000BASE-T and 2.5GBASE-T standards do not support forced mode.
+Autonegotiation should always be used to establish a connection over any port or trunk.
 If not used, the success of the link process cannot be guaranteed when connecting to other types of switches.

-Note: Auto-negotiation is not supported for 1000BASE SFP transceivers.
+Note: Auto-negotiation is not supported for SFP/SFP+ transceivers.

 - Port Port identifier.
-(Range: 1-12/26/28/52) - Type Indicates the port type.
-(1000BASE-T, 1000BASE SFP, 10GBASE SFP+) - Name Allows you to label an interface.
+(Range: 1-10) - Type Indicates the port type.
+(2.5GBASE-T, 10GBASE SFP+) - Name Allows you to label an interface.
 (Range: 1-64 characters) - Admin Allows you to manually disable an interface.
 You can disable an interface due to abnormal behavior (e.g., excessive collisions), and then reenable it after the problem has been resolved.
 You may also disable an interface for security reasons.
-(Default: Enabled)

-- ◆ Media Type Configures the forced transceiver mode for SFP/SFP+ ports. - None Forced transceiver mode is not used for SFP/SFP+ ports. - Copper-Forced Always uses the RJ-45 port.
-(Only applies to combination RJ-45/SFP ports 9-10 on the ECS4100-12T / ECS4100-12T v2.) - SFP-Forced 1000SFP Always uses the SFP/SFP+ port at 1000 Mbps, Full Duplex. - SFP-Forced 100FX Always uses the SFP port at 100 Mbps, Full Duplex.
-(Only applies to SFP ports on the ECS4100-12T / ECS4100-12T v2.) - SFP-Forced 10GSFP Always uses the SFP+ port at 10 Gbps, Full Duplex. - SFP-Preferred-Auto Uses SFP port if both combination types are functioning and the SFP port has a valid link.
-The speed is set by autonegotiation, and the mode is fixed at Full Duplex.
-(Only applies to combination RJ-45/SFP ports 9-10 on the ECS4100-12T / ECS4100-12T v2.) - Autonegotiation (Port Capabilities) Allows auto-negotiation to be enabled/ disabled.
+(Default: Enabled) - Media Type Configures the forced transceiver mode for SFP/SFP+ ports. - None Forced transceiver mode is not used for SFP/SFP+ ports.

+- SFP-Forced 1000SFP Always uses the SFP/SFP+ port at 1000 Mbps, Full Duplex. - SFP-Forced 10GSFP Always uses the SFP+ port at 10 Gbps, Full Duplex. - Autonegotiation (Port Capabilities) Allows auto-negotiation to be enabled/ disabled.
 When auto-negotiation is enabled, you need to specify the capabilities to be advertised.
 When auto-negotiation is disabled, you can force the settings for speed, mode, and flow control.
-The following capabilities are supported. - 10h Supports 10 Mbps half-duplex operation. - 10f Supports 10 Mbps full-duplex operation. - 100h Supports 100 Mbps half-duplex operation. - 100f Supports 100 Mbps full-duplex operation. - 1000f Supports 1000 Mbps full-duplex operation. - 10Gf Supports 10 Gbps full-duplex operation. - Sym Symmetric exchange of transmit and receive pause frames. - FC Flow control can eliminate frame loss by "blocking" traffic from end stations or segments connected directly to the switch when its buffers fill.
+The following capabilities are supported. - 10h Supports 10 Mbps half-duplex operation. - 10f Supports 10 Mbps full-duplex operation. - 100h Supports 100 Mbps half-duplex operation. - 100f Supports 100 Mbps full-duplex operation. - 1000f Supports 1000 Mbps full-duplex operation. - 2500f Supports 2.5 Gbps full-duplex operation. - 10Gf Supports 10 Gbps full-duplex operation. - Sym Symmetric exchange of transmit and receive pause frames. - FC Flow control can eliminate frame loss by "blocking" traffic from end stations or segments connected directly to the switch when its buffers fill.
 When enabled, back pressure is used for half-duplex operation and IEEE 802.3-2005 (formally IEEE 802.3x) for full-duplex operation.

-Default: Autonegotiation enabled; Advertised capabilities for
+Default: Autonegotiation enabled;

+Advertised capabilities for

-100BASE-FX (SFP) - 100full 1000BASE-T - 10half, 10full, 100half, 100full, 1000full
+2.5GBASE-T - 10half, 10full, 100half, 100full, 1000full, 2500full